Introduction

 JUDOSCALE_LOG_LEVEL

-If you find the Judoscale adapter too noisy in your logs, or if you need more verbose logging to troubleshoot an issue, this is the setting you want.
+If you find the Judoscale package too noisy in your logs, or if you need more verbose logging to troubleshoot an issue, this is the setting you want.

-to “WARN” to quiet down some of the informational logging.
-Note that this can make it more difficult to troubleshoot issues with the adapter.
+Set JUDOSCALE_LOG_LEVEL to “WARN” to quiet down some of the informational logging.
+Note that this can make it more difficult to troubleshoot issues with the package.

-This setting controls the maximum number of job/task queues that the adapter will report to Judoscale.
-We have this in place to avoid reporting excessive queues, particularly for apps that generate queues on the fly.
+This environment variable controls the maximum number of job/task queues that an adapter reports to Judoscale.
+We cap this to avoid reporting excessive queues, particularly for apps that generate queues on the fly.